 Honky Château

 LOCATION

-Elton John's fifth studio album, Honky Château, was released in 1972 as the fifth studio album by Elton John, including singles ‘Rocket Man’ and ‘Honky Cat’.
-It was produced by Gus Dudgeon and featured John's road band, which included Dee Murray on bass, Nigel Olsson on drums, and Davey Johnstone, a new member who played electric and acoustic guitars, as well as other instruments.
-The album reached number one in the US, becoming the first of John's seven consecutive number-one albums in the US.
+Elton John's fifth studio album, Honky Château, was released in 1972 as the fifth studio album by Elton John, including the singles ‘Rocket Man’ and ‘Honky Cat’.
+It was produced by Gus Dudgeon and featured John's road band, which included Dee Murray on bass, Nigel Olsson on drums, and Davey Johnstone, a new member who played electric and acoustic guitars, among other instruments.
+The album reached number one in the US, becoming the first of John's seven consecutive number-one albums there.

+Honky Château